Spatial Omics and Bioinformatics Lab Department of Biotechnology, IIT Madras

 Team

-We are actively looking for highly motivated and curious undergraduate, graduate (Masters/PhD), post-doctoral, and project associate candidates to join our team!
-If you would like to join us, please contact Prof. Gupta (agupta@iitm.ac.in) and include your CV with research interests.
-We welcome researchers from diverse backgrounds including biotechnology, computational biology, computer science, data science and related fields.
+We are always looking for highly motivated and curious undergraduate, graduate (Master’s/PhD), post-doctoral, and project associate candidates to join our team!
+If you would like to join us, please contact Prof. Gupta (agupta@iitm.ac.in) and include your CV and research interests.
+We welcome researchers from diverse backgrounds including biotechnology, computational biology, computer science, data science, and related fields.

 Principal Investigator